The Bazaar Voice

 Looking for more efficient marketing strategies is the one of best ways to get the biggest band for your buck.

-The key to lowering customer acquisition costs
+The key to lowering your customer acquisition costs

 To make every dollar count, you must identify solutions for lowering your customer acquisition costs.

-UGC is content such as videos, photos, and reviews created by unpaid contributors rather than a brand.
+Want the key to doing so?
+User-generated content — content such as videos, photos, and reviews created by unpaid contributors rather than a brand.
 If implemented correctly, your brand will see a significant return on investment.
 In other words, by using UGC, you’ll let your brand enthusiasts do the heavy lifting for you.

 You trust the opinions of your friends and family members.
 So, if you’re like most consumers, your network influences your purchasing decisions more than an ad you see on social media.
 In fact, 85% of consumers say UGC more influences them than brand content itself.